 You’re probably not sharing anything more sensitive than Battlefield game strategies through the Origin Chat client.
 However, chats with your friends about what you do to the poor people in the life-simulator franchise The Sims could be a bit more awkward to explain.
 Talking about the tactical deployment and use of real-world weapons and explosives inside the Battlefield universe could sound bad out of context.

 Every app maker and website have rushed to encrypt all their online services since the big global surveillance revelations two years ago.
-Especially any kind of messaging service have taken to encrypting everything possible by default.
+Especially any kind of messaging service has taken to encrypting everything possible by default.
 Your possibly expensive library of games in the Origin service is protected by the same account and login as the chat service.
-Anything valuable is of course a target for hackers who could resell an account full of games.
+Anything valuable is, of course, a target for hackers who could resell an account full of games.
 Apparently, EA haven’t gotten the memo that they need to secure these things.

 EA’s chat server over at chat.dm.origin.com — running on Tigase XMPP Server from the looks of things — doesn’t even support encryption.
 Tigase does support it, so it would just be a matter for EA of upgrading the Origin clients and enabling encryption server-side.
 This is standard stuff and well tested by others already.

 On a side-note, it’s nice to see another user and implementation of the open-standards Extensible Message and Presence Protocol (XMPP, formerly known as “Jabber”).
 This sees to have been known since at least 2011, when Joel Jayarajasingam documented how to connect to Origin’s chat using the Pidgin instant messaging client.